Al Jazeera Media Network: Bans and restrictions

 Several Algerian cities lost power on 27 January 1999, reportedly to keep residents from watching a program in which Algerian dissidents implicated the Algerian military in a series of massacres.
 On 4 July 2004, the Algerian government froze the activities of Al Jazeera's Algerian correspondent.
 The official reason was that a reorganization of the work of foreign correspondents was in progress.
 According to Reporters Without Borders, however, the measure was a reprisal for a broadcast the previous week of another Al-Itijah al-Mouakiss debate on the political situation in Algeria.

 Bahrain Information Minister Nabeel bin Yaqub Al-Hamar banned Al Jazeera correspondents from reporting from inside the country on 10 May 2002, saying that the station was biased towards Israel and against Bahrain.
 After improvements in relations between Bahrain and Qatar in 2004, Al Jazeera correspondents returned to Bahrain.
 In 2010, however, the Information Ministry again banned Al Jazeera correspondents from reporting inside the country.
 The ministry accused the network of "flouting [Bahrain's] laws regulating the press and publishing" after Al Jazeera aired a report on poverty in Bahrain.

-Al Jazeera has been banned three times by the Iraqi government, most recently in 2016 where officials accused it of "inciting violence and sectarianism."
-Iraqi authorities had long perceived Al Jazeera's media coverage as hostile to Iraq's Shi’ite majority and too friendly toward the Islamic State.
-In 2013, the broadcaster was accused by many Iraqi government supporters of backing Arab spring protests in the country.
+Al Jazeera has been banned three times by the Iraqi government, most recently in 2016, when officials accused it of "inciting violence and sectarianism."
+The Iraqi government saw Al Jazeera as "too friendly toward the Islamic State" and negative towards Iraq's Shi’ite majority.
+In 2013, the broadcaster was accused by many Iraqi government supporters of backing Arab Spring protests in the country.